FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/features/contract_management.md

 ### Judgment of authority

-- The authority to freeze/unfreeze/destroy contract needs to be determined.
+- The authority to update contract status needs to be determined.
 Only the accounts in authority list can set the contract status;
 - The authority to grant authorization needs to be determined.
 Only the account in the authority list can grant other accounts the authorization to manage the contract;
 - Any account can query contract status and authorization list.